Relations between cusp forms sharing Hecke eigenvalues: Introduction

 \section{Introduction}

 Let $F$ be a number field.
-Each automorphic representation $\pi$ of $\GL_d(\A_F)$ gives rise to Hecke eigenvalues, a $d$-tuple of (unordered) nonzero complex numbers $H(\pi_v) =(a_{1v},\cdots, a_{dv})$, at each place $v$ of $F$ where $\pi$ is unramified, and thus at almost all places of $F$.
+Each automorphic representation $\pi$ of $\GL_d(\A_F)$ gives rise to Hecke eigenvalues (also called the Satake parameter), a $d$-tuple of (unordered) nonzero complex numbers $H(\pi_v) =(a_{1v},\cdots, a_{dv})$, at each place $v$ of $F$ where $\pi$ is unramified, and thus at almost all places of $F$.

 Let $\pi_1$ and $\pi_2$ be two irreducible automorphic representations of $\GL_n(\A_F)$ which are written as isobaric sums:

 where $\pi_{1j}$ and $\pi_{2k}$ are irreducible cuspidal automorphic representations of $\GL_{d_j}(\A_F)$ and $\GL_{d_k}(\A_F)$ respectively.
 Then by the strong multiplicity one theorem due to Jacquet and Shalika cf. \cite{JS1}, \cite{JS2}, if $\pi_1$ and $\pi_2$ have the same Hecke eigenvalues $H(\pi_{1,v}) = H(\pi_{2,v})$ at almost all places $v$ of $F$ where $\pi_1,\pi_2$ are unramified, then $\ell = \ell'$, and up to a permutation of indices, $\pi_{1j} = \pi_{2j}$.